Lazy River Tubing, Treetop Escapades & Now Whitewater Rafting at Adirondack Adventure Center

 Safety + Great Customer Service = An Incredible Experience

 No need to worry about safety at Adirondack Adventure Center.
 Each activity offered has regular equipment inspection regulations and thorough training for employees.
 The treetop and zipline adventure park is inspected annually by an ACCT (Association for Challenge Course Technology) certified third party inspector, and it's also inspected annually by the State of New York.

 The employees are CPR certified, First Aid certified, and ACCT certified, and inspect the course and equipment themselves daily.
 Speaking of the employees, if you check out Adirondack Adventure Center's reviews on Facebook, Google, or TripAdvisor you'll find a slew of comments touting the incredible staff.

 Here are just a couple: "They were very patient with my nine-year-old daughter as she learned how to use the special carabiner and other climbing safety tools," said a TripAdvisor reviewer.
 And from Google: "Anika and Grace were fabulous guides...attentive, mature/caring, efficient, and fun!
 Can't wait to do this again!"

 Plan Your Adirondack Adventure Today

-Adirondack Adventure Center's treetop and tubing adventures begin May 23, 2020.
-They'll be open seven days a week for those attractions from whitewater rafting starting June 20, 2020.
-Tubing adventures run through Labor Day, while treetop and whitewater activities go up to Columbus Day.
+For 2021, whitewater rafting and tubing opens on May 22; the treetop adventure course opens in May 1.
+Tubing adventures typical run through Labor Day, while treetop and whitewater activities usually go up to Columbus Day.
 Plan your visit today and get ready for an adventure - or two! - of a lifetime!